 your credit files to finalize the sale.

-in a PDF version for you to print and fill
+version for you to print and fill out by hand.

 Note: If using the fillable version, fill out and